 The Fund will only process conversion applications that it considers clear and complete.
 Applications will be considered complete only if the Fund has received all information and supporting documentation it deems necessary to process the application.
 The Fund may delay the acceptance of unclear or incomplete applications until reception of all necessary information and supporting documentation in a form satisfactory to the Fund.
-Unclear or incomplete applications may lead to delays in their execution.
+Unclear or incomplete applications.
 The Fund will not accept liability for any loss suffered by applicants as a result of unclear or incomplete applications.